 The best diode laser cutter around.

-The best diode laser cutter around, the xTool is made by Makeblock, who also produce CO2 lasers and have built the D1 Pro with the same know-how as they build their more powerful lasers with.
+The best diode laser cutter around, the xTool is made by Makeblock, who also produce CO2 lasers like the P2 and Laserbox, and have built the D1 Pro with the same know-how as they build their more powerful CO2 lasers with.

 Unlike the Glowforge models, the xTool D1 has an easily accessible rotary add-on, called the RA2 rotary for under $300, so all in for both the rotary and laser, you’re paying just $1,000 – thousands less than even the lowest-cost Glowforge laser.